enasequence/read_docs/mod_06.rst

 .. image:: images/AS_part5.png

-This is the confirmation page you will get once your assembly has been succesfully received at ENA (although not processed yet).
-A confirmation email will be also sent to all submission account's holders.
+Once your assembly has been successfully received at ENA (although not processed yet), you will see in your browser a confirmation page similar to the one above.
+A confirmation email will be also sent to all submission account holders.

-This submission confirmation means that the sequences, functional annotation if applicable, study and sample information, assembly information, etc will be processed all together in order to conform the final genome assembly to be displayed in the database accoding to the release date specified in the study.
-If no errors are detected, submission account's holders will receive in few days an automatic email with the sequence accession numbers.
+This submission confirmation means that the sequences, functional annotation if applicable, study and sample information, assembly information, etc. will be processed all together in order for the final genome assembly to be displayed in the database according to the release date specified in the study.
+If no errors are detected, submission account holders will receive in few days an automatic email with the sequence accession numbers.
 Otherwise, the account holders will be contacted by email to make the necessary corrections.
 Please note that the error processing is done manually and may take longer than expected.
-Please take that in consideration if you have a publication deadline.
-We strongly suggest to make all efforts to follow up these instructions closely in order to complete your assembly submission automatically.
-You're wellcome to contact us prior submission if you need so (datasubs@ebi.ac.uk).
+Please take that into consideration if you have a publication deadline.
+We strongly suggest our submitters to make all efforts to follow up these instructions closely in order to complete your assembly submission automatically.
+You are welcome to contact us prior submission if you need to do so (datasubs@ebi.ac.uk).

 Thank you for submitting to ENA.